Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Group semivalues

 Consider adding the Null Player axiom.
 As it turns out, if a group value satisfies additionally Null Player, then it cannot depend on dividends of coalitions that are disjoint from the studied coalition, e.g., $\Delta_v(\{1\})$ does not contribute to the value of coalition $\{2,3\}$, as intuition would suggest.
 On top of that, the weights of dividends cannot depend directly on the size of the assessed group.

-\begin{theorem} A group value $\varphi$ satisfies Linearity, Symmetry and Null Player if and only if there exists a collection of weights $(p^q_t)_{q,t\in [n];q\leq t}$, such that for every game $(N, v)$ and non-empty coalition $S$ it holds:
+\begin{proposition} A group value $\varphi$ satisfies Linearity, Symmetry and Null Player if and only if for every set of players $N$ there exists a collection of weights $(p^q_t)_{q,t\in [n];q\leq t}$, such that for every game $(N, v)$ and non-empty coalition $S$ it holds: